 We run into a big group that we know, including some from Australia that we had lost track of.
 We all stop to see a lovely church and then around the next corner are surprised to see a man dressed in medieval costume with his pet hawk (photo opportunity for a donation),

-Today we walked to the highest point: 4,600 feet!
-The combination of shale, boulders, loose rock and ravines made this one of the hardest walks, but the scenery was breathtaking.
-It was so silent and so still in the mountains.
-When the path narrowed to single file it seemed as if everyone stopped talking, in deference to the surroundings.
+By day’s end, we will have walked to the highest point: 4,600 feet!
+The combination of shale, boulders, loose rock and ravines made this one of the hardest walks, but the scenery is breathtaking.
+It is so silent and so still in the mountains.
+When the path narrowed to single file, everyone stopped talking; maybe in deference to the surroundings?

-The Camino continued on the road (never calming) and it seems to last forever.
+The Camino continued uphill and it seems to last forever.
 Finally, we see a town in the distance and a medieval bridge.
 Our hotel, Hostel el Palacio, is housed in an old stone building.
 Large groups are already sitting outside in the sun enjoying a glass of beer or wine.
 We join them and toast that the day was a success.

 We start the day stressed.
-We decide to walk through town today, but it is not well marked.
+We decide to walk through town, but it is not well marked.
 We’re losing time, stopping to constantly check the map.

-We head back once again and this time Señora answers the door right away and escorts us upstairs.
+We head back once again and this time Señora answers the door right away, apologizes and escorts us upstairs.
 We feel as if we are staying with our grandmother.
-We have the whole living room to ourselves and watch Spanish TV.
-The big news is that there are rainstorms and floods all over Spain.
+We have the whole living room to ourselves.
+There are only Spanish TV stations.
+It’s a good way to practice the language and we decide to sit and relax for a while, until we hear the big news : there are rainstorms and floods all over Spain.